NSS open-text analysis methodology for UK HE

 Answer first

-A defensible NSS open-text workflow has five non‑negotiables: clear scope, high coverage (ideally all comments), repeatable categorisation, documented QA, and governance (data protection, redaction, retention, access).
-If you need a fast decision guide, start with Best NSS comment analysis (2025); if you need a governed operational approach, see Student Voice Analytics.
+If you cannot show how NSS comments were included, categorised, checked, and governed, your findings will be hard to defend when faculty teams, boards, or TEF reviewers ask questions.
+A defensible NSS open-text workflow has five non-negotiables: clear scope, high coverage (ideally all comments), repeatable categorisation, documented QA, and governance (data protection, redaction, retention, access).
+If you need a fast decision guide, start with Best NSS comment analysis (2025).
+If you need a governed operational approach, see Student Voice Analytics.

 What "open-text analysis" means (in practice)

-• Sentiment (where students are positive/negative, with appropriate caveats)
+• Topic-aware sentiment analysis (where students are positive or negative, with appropriate caveats)

 • Priorities (what matters most by volume and by negativity)